 In response to the devastating earthquake in Haiti, NYRR and the Department of Parks & Recreation co-sponsored the four-mile Run for Haiti, which raised more than $430,000 for New York’s Haiti Relief Fund; with 9,423 finishers, the race was the largest four-mile in history.

 NYRR introduced the Official NYRR New York City Marathon Training Program, a revolutionary online plan that is personalized based on a runner’s experience, age, sex, race times, and current training, and that adapts as the training progresses.
 One-on-one e-coaching is available from NYRR’s experts.
+More than 640 runners signed up within the first month after the program became available.
 The race’s 47,340 finishers were another all-time marathon record.

 On May 18, a bigger, better Brooklyn Half entered the ranks of destination races when some 20,000 runners—about 7,000 more than ever before in the race’s 33-year history—ran from the Brooklyn Museum through Prospect Park to a unique finish on the world-famous Coney Island boardwalk.
-The race was broadcast on WABC7 New York.
+The race was broadcast on ABC7.